Competitive Strategies – Addressing Competition & Driving Growth

 Bypass Attack

 Bypassing means avoiding the enemy altogether to attack easier markets.
-This involves three lines of approaches: diversifying into unrelated products, diversifying into new geographical markets or developing new technologies to gain an advantage over competitors.
+This involves three approaches: diversifying into unrelated products, new geographical markets or developing new technologies to gain an advantage over competitors.

-Example – Pepsi used this when it launched Aquafina nationally in 1997, purchased Tropicana and Quaker Oats Company where it diversified into unrelated areas.
+Example – Pepsi used this when it launched Aquafina nationally in 1997 and purchased Tropicana and Quaker Oats Company, where it diversified into unrelated areas.

 Guerrilla Attack

-Guerrilla attacks consists of small, conventional or unconventional sporadic attacks which may include selective price cuts, intense promotion or occasional legal action to harass the opponent and attempt to secure footholds.
+Guerrilla attacks consist of small, conventional or unconventional sporadic attacks, which may include selective price cuts, intense promotion or occasional legal action to harass the opponent and attempt to secure footholds.
 This attack can prove to be expensive but must be backed by a strong complementary attack to beat the opponent.

-Example – When Coca-Cola was the official partner of the World Cup, the Pepsi counter attacked it by using the punch line “Nothing official about it”.
-This led to legal action by Coca Cola.
+Example—When Coca-Cola was the official partner of the World Cup, Pepsi counterattacked it by using the punch line “Nothing official about it.”
+This led to legal action by Coca-Cola.

 Market Follower Strategies